Correlations of Almost Primes: Preliminaries on Dirichlet Polynomials

 \subsection{Moments of Dirichlet Polynomials}

-After decomposing the Dirichlet polynomial using Heath-Brown's decomposition (\cref{lem:heathbrown}), we can have a long polynomial which is the partial sum of a Dirichlet $L$-function (or its derivative).
+After decomposing the Dirichlet polynomial using the Heath-Brown decomposition (Lemma~\ref{lem:heathbrown}), we can have a long polynomial which is the partial sum of a Dirichlet $L$-function (or its derivative).
 In this case, we will apply the Cauchy-Schwarz inequality to enable us to use the following bound on the twisted fourth moment of such sums:

-\begin{Lemma}[Twisted Fourth Moment Estimate] Let $Q_0\leq T^\varepsilon$, $T^\varepsilon\leq T_0\leq T$, $1\leq M,N\leq T^{1+o(1)}$ and define the Dirichlet polynomials
+\begin{lemma}[Twisted Fourth Moment Estimate] Let $Q_0\leq T^\varepsilon$, $T^\varepsilon\leq T_0\leq T$, $1\leq M,N\leq T^{1+o(1)}$ and define the Dirichlet polynomials

 with $a_m$ any complex numbers.
 Then we have that